 You can see 2 key-value pairs for this object:

-• Click on the Edit icon of the Object.
+• Click on on the pencil icon of the object to edit.

-Then, for each key-value pair, you can click on the Delete icon.
+Then, for each key-value pair, you can click on the X icon to delete.

 $ s3cmd modify --remove-header x-amz-meta-foo s3://<bucket>/<object>